veronikagregorec/nikel-painting/README.md

 ![](screenshot/slikopleskarstvo.png)

-Storitve page represents the services that the entrepreneur deals with.
+Storitve page represents the services that the entrepreneur dealt with.

 ![](screenshot/storitve.png)